Now in Private Beta · API Access Available

 Score

-Five evidence-driven scores are computed and attached: confidence, corroboration, freshness, severity, and source reliability.
-Scores move bidirectionally as new evidence arrives never on timers alone.
+Five evidence-driven scores are computed and attached: freshness, severity, corroboration, source reliability, and information credibility.
+Scores move bidirectionally as new evidence arrives — never on timers alone.

 04 SERVE